Article the third… "Congress shall make no

 |About Us and the Anglican Way.

-Where ever the Traditional Anglican Faith is practiced it provides the
+Where ever the Traditional Anglican Faith is practiced it provides the ROCK

-beyond themselves and to bringing Christ to all God's people.
+themselves and to bringing Christ to all God's people.

 Where it is practiced it brings order to chaos.
-It brings healing to the
+It brings healing to the broken

-IF you are seeking to join us and to work hard for Christ Call us or
+IF you are seeking to join us and to work hard for Christ Call us or email.

-we may unite the continuing movement.
+the continuing movement.

 Read the Plan for Unitas concerning this goal.